FAQ

 No.

 Your responses are saved locally in order to allow you to continue the assessment where you left off.
-Apart from that only basic and anonymized data is saved, such as data on how many have used the tool and the time it takes to complete the assessments.
+Apart from that only basic and anonymized data is saved, such as data on how many have used the Check and the time it takes to complete the assessments.

 For more on data privacy, see this privacy note.